CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

-How to run Atari 2600, 7800 Games from USB Drive on the Atari2600+
+How to run Atari 2600, 7800 ROM Games from USB Drive on the Atari2600+
 ===================================================================

 You will need the Atari2600+ connected to its Uart on its main board and using a usb serial CP2102.